umbraco/UmbracoDocs/Implementation/Services/index.md

 ## Custom Services and Helpers

-When implementing an Umbraco site, it is likely to have to execute similar code that accesses or operates on Umbraco data, in multiple places, perhaps using the Core Management Services or Umbraco Helpers.
+When implementing an Umbraco site, it is likely to have to execute similar code that accesses or operates on Umbraco data, in multiple places, perhaps using the Core management Services or Umbraco Helpers.
 For example; Getting a list of the latest News Articles, or building a link to the site's News Section or Contact Us page.
 It's easy to repeat this kind of logic in multiple places, Views, Partial Views / Controllers etc, which is fine, but it's generally considered good practice to consolodate this logic into a single place.

 ### Extension methods